minnibb/tp/docs/DeveloperGuide.md

   * 3b1.
 System indicates processing is in progress.
   * 3b2.
 Use case continues normally.

-## Use case: Add a new contact**
+## Use case: UC02 - Add a new contact

 **MSS (Main Success Scenario)**

-1. User requests to add a new contact.
+1. User selects option to add new contact.
 2. System displays contact input form.
 3. User enters contact details.
 4. System validates the information.